Your Guide to UM Residence Halls

 Turner Residence Hall

-On the 3rd floor, there is a complimentary tea station with teas and things such as quick oatmeal for residents.
 The main housing office is located in Turner Hall.
-There is also the Dell Brown Room, which is a perfect space for larger gatherings with a podium, large projecting screen and piano.
+There is also the Dell Brown Room, which is a perfect space for studying and visiting with friends.
+There is also a piano for anyone inclined to play a tune.

 Click Here for a Virtual Tour of a Turner Hall Double Room